 documentation that the school has withdrawn the loan from any firm that it employed for address search, billing, collection, or litigation services and has notified that firm to cease collection activity on the loans;

 copies of all pleadings filed or received by the school on behalf of a borrower who has filed a petition in bankruptcy and whose loan obligation is determined to be non-dischargeable; and

 a certified copy of any judgment order entered on the loan.
 (Please see chart at the end of this chapter for specific information related to assignment loans that are under a judgment).

 If you assign loans made under the Perkins MPN, you must include copies of the disbursement records that document the principal amount when assigning the loan.
 The school should retain the original disbursement records until the loan is paid off or otherwise satisfied.
-For more details on Perkins Loan Portfolio Liquidation and Assignment, see the Federal Perkins Loan Program Assignment and Liquidation Guide available at:
+For more details on Perkins Loan Portfolio Liquidation and Assignment, see the Federal Perkins Loan Program Assignment and Liquidation Guide is available on the Knowledge Center.

 You must report the date each assigned loan was disbursed (attached to the Institutional Certification page of the Perkins Assignment form).
 The dates of first disbursement is now item 20 on the borrower and loan detail form.

 If the Department accepts the assignment of a loan, it will give the school written notice to that effect.
 By accepting the assignment, the Department acquires all rights, title, and interest in the loan.
 You must endorse and forward to the Department any subsequent payment(s) the borrower makes, as soon as possible.

 If the Department later determines an assigned loan to be unenforceable because of an act or omission on the part of your school or its agent, your school may have to compensate the Perkins Loan Fund in the amount of the unenforceable portion of the outstanding balance.
 Once the fund is reimbursed, the Department transfers all rights to the loan back to the school.